-Figure 4.1e above represents the trend of the exchange rate in Nigeria during the review period.
+Figure 1.1e above represents the trend of the exchange rate in Nigeria during the review period.
 A glance at the graph indicates that the economy has witnessed challenges in the foreign exchange market.
-Between 1986 and 2014, the exchange rate increased steadily from 2015 to 2018.
+The exchange rate increased steadily from 2015 to 2018.